NOTE: This program has been approved for the use of GI Bill benefits

 - Develop plans for future conservation projects

-- Must have past or present service with the US Armed Forces and have a DD 214 honorable discharge
+- Past or present service with the US Armed Forces and have a DD214 with honorable discharge

 - High School diploma or equivalent

-- Must agree to criminal and sex offender background checks
+- Agree to criminal and sex offender background checks

-- Have the ability to live and perform strenuous work under challenging conditions
+- Interested, willing, and able to live and perform strenuous work under challenging outdoor conditions

-- Have the desire to learn, serve others, and make a difference
+- Desire to learn, serve others, and make a difference

 - Responsible and reliable